 She loves twilight.

-No matter what verb you use, structuring your sentence so the subject performs the verb is writing in the active voice.
+No matter what verb you use, structuring your sentence so the subject performs the verb is writing in active voice.

 Passive voice